Shailaja-poojari/quotes-collection/README.md

 # Quotes Collection – WordPress Plugin

-A simple and lightweight WordPress plugin that fetches and displays motivational quotes using a public API.
+✨A simple and lightweight WordPress plugin that fetches and displays motivational quotes using a public API.

-## ✨ Features
+##  Features
 - Fetches a new quote each time the page loads
 - Uses shortcode `[quote_collection]` to display
 - Custom styling and JavaScript
 - Lightweight and easy to use

-## 🔧 How to Use
+##  How to Use
 1. Upload to `/wp-content/plugins/quotes-collection/`
 2. Activate the plugin from WordPress dashboard
 3. Use the `[quote_collection]` shortcode in any post or page

-## 🚀 Built With
+##  Built With
 - PHP
 - WordPress Plugin API
 - HTML, CSS, JavaScript

-## 📬 Author
+##  Author
 **Shailaja Poojary**